GitauHarrison/integrating-stripe-payment-in-flask/README.md

 (stripe_flask_demo)$ flask run
 ```

-8. Once your application is running, you can access your localhost on http://127.0.0.1:5000/.
+Once your application is running, you can access your localhost on http://127.0.0.1:5000/.
 Additionally, if you look carefully in your terminal, you will see: * Tunnel URL: NgrokTunnel: "http://4209c9af6d43.ngrok.io" -> "http://localhost:5000"

 The HTTP value may be different from the one shown here because I am using the free tier package of ngrok.
 Paste the link http://4209c9af6d43.ngrok.io on another device, say your mobile phone, to test the application while it is on localhost.

-**Make sure to replace `domain_url` value with `http://localhost:5000/` in `app/main/routes.py`**
+Make sure to **replace `domain_url` value with `http://localhost:5000/` in `app/main/routes.py`** for localhost testing.
+You can also use `ngrok`'s free URLs for `domain_url`.

 Another way to obtain ngrok's free public URLs would be to run the command below in a new terminal window: